Category:

 • Deployment and hosting managed via Oxygen.

-Merchants seeking ecommerce success prior to the introduction of Hydrogen and Oxygen had a choice: invest in Shopify's reliable native tech stack (Liquid / Online Store) or tap into customisation potential with a more versatile headless architecture.
+Merchants seeking eCommerce success before the introduction of Hydrogen and Oxygen had a choice: invest in Shopify's reliable native tech stack (Liquid/Online Store) or tap into the potential for customization with a more versatile headless architecture.
 Both of those choices came with their benefits and drawbacks:

-• Online Store / Liquid allows for fast and reliable development of an ecommerce site.
-Merchants could start development from multiple, well-maintained templates and adapt those to their needs.
-On top of that, most Shopify apps only support liquid-based sites.
-However, Online Store lacks when it comes to building custom ecommerce flows.
+• However, Online Store lacks when it comes to building custom eCommerce flows.
 Integrating with third-party solutions is generally limited to what is supported by Shopify apps.
-When it comes to editorial-heavy sites, going with Liquid essentially disqualifies the usage of any modern CMS.
+When it comes to content-heavy sites, going with Liquid essentially disqualifies the usage of any modern content management system (CMS).

 According to Shopify:

-With the hardest parts of storefront built in, ready to use, or easily integrated with Shopify, Hydrogen React-based framework makes building headless storefronts fun.
+With the hardest parts of the storefront built in, ready to use, or easily integrated with Shopify, a Hydrogen React-based framework makes building headless storefronts fun.

-Hydrogen promises to seamlessly blend the advantages of headless and liquid-based architectures, providing users with a fast and reliable way to build custom solutions tailored to their needs.
+Hydrogen promises to seamlessly blend the advantages of headless and liquid-based architectures to provide users with a fast and reliable way to build custom solutions tailored to their needs.

 Right now, the short answer is that the initial target market for a Hydrogen build is the same as those who would be considering any other headless build architecture.
-Without going too in depth on commonly written about ground, this would look something like:
+That means:

-• Technical limitations in current setup, or specific requirements around SEO and Pagespeed.
+• Technical limitations in the current setup or specific requirements around SEO and page speed.

-Where a brand has the technical internal capabilities of building and maintaining themselves (or a really good and trusted agency).
-If the latter, our strong belief is that the success of the project depends on at least having an experienced and technical Product Owner, Ecommerce Director or CTO role that will have a good grasp on compromises and impact of key decisions to the outcome before they are made.
+These are applicable when a brand has the technical internal capabilities of building and maintaining the store themselves or has access to a really good and trusted agency.
+If the latter, our strong belief is that the success of the project depends on at least having an experienced and technical product owner, eCommerce director, or CTO who will have a good grasp on the compromises and impacts of key decisions to the outcome before they are made.

-As time goes on, the learning curve for developers and barrier to entry for medium sized and smaller brands will certainly come down - much like the growth of Shopify in the first place.
-I can see a time eventually where this is the technical route for any established brands (basically anyone on the Plus plan).
+As time goes on, the learning curve for developers and barrier to entry for medium-sized and smaller brands will certainly come down, much like the growth of Shopify in the first place.
+I can see a time, eventually, when this is the technical route for any established brands (basically anyone on the Plus plan).
 Although this is likely some way off yet.

-There are some limitations with both Hydrogen and Oxygen (which are detailed more below) meaning they are probably not best fit immediately for really large and ambitious brands.
-These brands building at this point in time would likely compromise less and have less risk with a more conservative headless solution, as per some of the options outlined above.
-Having said that, compromise comes with any platform or vendor selection and there are already a selection of strong case studies to argue that despite any of these limitations, they may not be hard blockers.
+There are some limitations with both Hydrogen and Oxygen, which are detailed more below, meaning they are probably not the best fit immediately for really large and ambitious brands.
+These brands building at this point would likely compromise less and have less risk with a more conservative headless solution, such as the options outlined above.
+Having said that, compromise comes with any platform or vendor selection and there is already a selection of strong case studies to argue that, despite any of these limitations, they may not be hard blockers.

-As with any ecommerce platform or new tech vendor, you’re only as good as the paying brands that are signed up and trusting your services.
-With Hydrogen and Oxygen being very unknown to Shopify agencies and brands already in the ecosystem (plus a bit of a gradual rollout after announcing), it felt like there was a lot of waiting to see how it would go across other case studies before brands took the plunge and committed themselves.
-For this reason it has been a slightly slow uptake.
-But as would be expected, Shopify did have a couple of hero brands in place to make sure some high profile case studies did exist, and there are also one or two other really interesting examples too.
+As with any eCommerce platform or new tech vendor, you’re only as good as the paying brands that are signed up and trust your services.
+With Hydrogen and Oxygen being very unknown to Shopify agencies and brands already in the ecosystem, plus a bit of a gradual rollout after announcing, it felt like there was a lot of waiting to see how it would go across other case studies before brands took the plunge and committed themselves.
+For this reason, there has been a slightly slow uptake.
+But as would be expected, Shopify did have a couple of hero brands in place to make sure some high-profile case studies did exist, and there are also one or two other interesting examples, too.

 Allbirds